gimelx/3D-model-based-object-detection-in-Augmented-Reality/README.md

-# Vuforia Engine and Unity Application (Application Name)
+# Vuforia Engine and Unity Application

 This application leverages the Vuforia Engine integrated with Unity to create immersive AR experiences.
 It uses the Model Target feature of Vuforia for 3D object detection.